 The catchment asset area has important Indigenous and non-Indigenous cultural value.
 Aboriginal people have had a connection to this area for tens of thousands of years.
-A significant number of cultural heritage sites occur in this area, ranging from small sites and earth features to larger sites containing artefacts, ovens and midden sites.
+A significant number of cultural heritage sites occur in this area, ranging from small sites and earth features to larger sites containing artifacts, ovens and midden sites.
 From a European perspective, the area contains a number of heritage overlays that encompass sites of historical significance.
-Figure 6 provides a visualisation of where sites of indigenous and European cultural significance have been recorded.